Monster by Mistake

-Monster by Mistake is a Canadian CGI-animated series that aired on YTV from September 18, 1999 to March 23, 2003 after airing its pilot in 1996.
+Monster by Mistake is a Canadian animated television series that aired on YTV from September 18, 1999 to March 23, 2003 after airing its pilot on October 26, 1996.
+The story features Warren; an 8 year old boy who is accidentally mixed up in a magic spell, which turns him into a large purple monster every time he sneezes.

 The series was created by Mark Mayerson of Catapult Productions, and co-produced with CCI Entertainment (formerly Cambium) in Toronto, Canada.
 The two companies partnered in Studio 345, a computer animation and former Sears catalogue production facility for the production of the show, which was made using Houdini software.
-It was one of the earliest TV shows to be entirely computer animated.
+It was one of the earliest TV shows to be entirely computer-animated.
+The series also aired on Disney Channel in the UK.